Understanding Student Loan Garnishment

 Consolidating loans combines multiple federal student loans into one new loan with a single servicer.
 This simplifies repayment by offering a fixed interest rate based on the average of the consolidated loans’ rates.

-Consolidation can also halt wage garnishment by resolving defaulted loan status through the creation of a new repayment plan.
+Consolidation can also halt wage garnishment by resolving defaulted loan status by creating a new repayment plan.

 Requesting Forbearance or Deferment